th2l/E2EMAL/README.md

-# E2EMAL
-End-to-End Learning Multimodal for Emotion Recognition in Video with Adaptive Loss
+*End-to-End Learning Multimodal for Emotion Recognition in Video with Adaptive Loss*

 To be updated soon